 Some Inexpensive DIY Solutions

-If you prefer the DIY method of drain cleaning to calling in a professional plumber, you aren’t alone.
+If you prefer the DIY method of home remedy for clogged drains to calling in a professional plumber, you aren’t alone.
 However, it is important to find a solution that actually works and doesn’t hurt the environment.
-Attempting a DIY clogged drain fix that is ineffective and ends with you calling a plumber anyway defeats the whole purpose.
+Attempting a DIY home remedy for clogged drains that is ineffective and ends with you calling a plumber anyway defeats the whole purpose.

 Here are a few tips that may help you get that drain running smoothly again: